ppy/osu-wiki/wiki/Contests/PDC/2024/en.md

 ### Track prizes

-The contest will have **3** separate **1st to 3rd rankings** for each track.
-Since only one submission is allowed, there may be a higher chance of winning by picking the track carefully.
+The contest had **3** separate **1st to 3rd rankings** for each track.
+Since only one submission was allowed, there may have been a higher chance of winning by picking the track carefully.

 | Placement | Prizes |
 | :-: | :-- |